mannyray/ImageTagger/README.md

  - ~~basic on screen instructions including tagging guide lines~~
  - Create a scroll bar to get to next images faster
  - Ability to upload pictures upon 'saving' to backend along with its tags
- - New page (through new path): for searching through tags
+ - ~~New page (through new path): for searching through tags~~
+   * ~~Search bar for tags~~
+   * Search results should have images too along with their tags
-   * Search bar for tags (with autofill feature)
+   * Search bar with autofill feature and ability to copy paste
+   * Save some images to a 'hot' list
+   * show search history
    * Load images that pop up that are searched for (make sure we don't overwhelm backend)
    * Allow ability to view resultant image in new tab full resolution
+ - New page for editings tags